Oman prepares for PCR testing at airports

 The closing date for the tender is July 30.

+Personal sanitising and thermal check scanners have already been installed at the airport.

-Many airports now offering Covid-19 tests to all arriving and departing passengers.
-The Polymerase Chain Reaction (PCR) test allows for travelers to satisfy entry requirements.
+Many airports now are offering COVID-19 tests to all arriving and departing passengers.
+The Polymerase Chain Reaction (PCR) test allows for travellers to satisfy entry requirements.

-“Ideally Covid-19 testing would be required in advance of arrival at the airport and within 24 hours of travel.
-Passengers arriving “ready-to-fly” reduces the risk of contagion in the airport and enables early re-accommodation for any traveler who tests positive,” according to IATA.
+“Ideally COVID-19 testing would be required in advance of arrival at the airport and within 24 hours of travel.
+Passengers arriving “ready-to-fly” reduces the risk of contagion in the airport and enables early re-accommodation for any traveller who tests positive,” according to IATA.

 Any testing requirements should only be in place for as long as necessary.
 To ensure this, regular evaluations should be conducted.